-has an international reputation as an independent and impartial .
-The CEO reports directly to Parliament rather than to a inister of the Crown and communicates with Cabinet through the Government House Leader.
-These reporting relationships are meant to emphasize that ’s primary accountability relationship is with Parliament, not with the rime inister and Cabinet or with the central agencies that serve the political executive of government.
-Within an election, the is required to report on administration separate report that recommendations for changes to the Canada Elections Act. also reports to Parliament on his budget and expenditures is the only fficer that is not obligated by law to submit an annual report to Parliament.
+Elections Canada has an international reputation as an independent and impartial EMB.
+The Chief Electoral Officer reports directly to Parliament rather than to a minister of the Crown and communicates with Cabinet through the Government House Leader.
+These reporting relationships are meant to emphasize that Elections Canada’s primary accountability relationship is with Parliament, not with the prime minister and Cabinet or with the central agencies that serve the political executive of government.
+Within 90 days of an election, the Chief Electoral Officer is required to report on electoral administration; he can also submit a separate report that includes recommendations for changes to the Canada Elections Act.
+He also reports to Parliament each year on his budget and expenditures, although he is the only officer that is not obligated by law to submit an annual report to Parliament.

-As noted earlier, the government nominates , but he is formally appointed through a resolution of the House of Commons and can be removed by a joint resolution of the two ouses of Parliament. is given relative security of tenure and does not have to seek reappointment.
-The mandate of the agency is set by Parliament and, when changes are introduced to laws, they are debated in both the House of Commons and the Senate.
-The is authorized to recommend changes to laws, but still depends on government to amend legislation.
+As noted earlier, the government nominates the Chief Electoral Officer, but he or she is formally appointed through a resolution of the House of Commons and can be removed only by a joint resolution of the two Houses of Parliament.
+The Chief Electoral Officer is given relative security of tenure and does not have to seek reappointment.
+The mandate of the agency is set by Parliament, and, when changes are introduced to electoral laws, they are debated in both the House of Commons and the Senate.
+The Chief Electoral Officer is authorized to recommend changes to these laws, but still depends on government to amend them through legislation.

-The does not have the power to make regulations but has the power under 17(1) to adapt any provision of the Canada Elections Act during election period or within days election if satisfied that it is necessary an emergency, an unusual or unforeseen circumstance or an error.
-Another provision of the Act (section 179) authorizes the to issue instructions to adapt special voting rules where he considers it necessary.
-These provisions were used following a Supreme Court decision that struck down a prohibition on inmate voting allowing the to adapt the rules and issue instructions to ensure inmates could exercise their right to vote.
+The Chief Electoral Officer does not have the power to make regulations but has the power, under subsection 17(1), to adapt any provision of the Canada Elections Act during an election period, or within 30 days after an election, if satisfied that it is necessary because of an emergency, an unusual or unforeseen circumstance or an error.
+Another provision of the Act (section 179) authorizes the Chief Electoral Officer to issue instructions to adapt special voting rules where he or she considers it necessary.
+These provisions were used, for example, following a Supreme Court decision that struck down a prohibition on inmate voting, allowing the Chief Electoral Officer to adapt the rules and issue instructions to ensure that inmates could exercise their right to vote.

-annual appropriation budget is subject to negotiation with the Treasury Board ommittee and the Treasury Board Secretariat, which supports .
-From 2005 to 2012, the ad hoc Parliamentary Advisory Panel on the Funding and Oversight of Officers of Parliament considered requests for new funding developed by fficers of Parliament, including the , before the Treasury Board considered them.
-The anel was chaired by the Speaker of the House of Commons and functioned as an advisory body only. the government discontinued the practice of seeking the advice of the panel concerning new funding requests. , was invited, like the other gen of Parliament, to reduce its appropriation budget did so by percent for the next five years.
-These reductions have had a considerable impact on activities.
-Report on Plans and Priorities for 20122013 states, “In the current climate of fiscal restraint, EC plans to undertake limited improvements over the next three years” and “Fiscal restraint and current priorities mean that will not invest resources in referendum readiness and remains unprepared to conduct a referendum” ( 9).
+Any increases to Elections Canada’s annual appropriation budget is subject to negotiation with the Treasury Board, a Cabinet committee, and the Treasury Board Secretariat, which supports it.
+From 2005 to 2012, the ad hoc Parliamentary Advisory Panel on the Funding and Oversight of Officers of Parliament considered requests for new funding developed by officers of Parliament, including the Chief Electoral Officer, before the Treasury Board considered them.
+The panel was chaired by the Speaker of the House of Commons and functioned as an advisory body only.
+In 2012, however, the government discontinued the practice of seeking the advice of the panel concerning new funding requests.

+That same year, under the government’s expenditure review process, Elections Canada was invited, like the other agencies of Parliament, to reduce its appropriation budget, and Elections Canada did so, by 8 percent a year for the next five years.
+These reductions have had a considerable impact on its activities.
+The Report on Plans and Priorities for 2012–2013 states, “In the current climate of fiscal restraint, Elections Canada plans to undertake limited improvements over the next three years,” and “Fiscal restraint and current priorities mean that Elections Canada will not invest resources in referendum readiness and remains unprepared to conduct a referendum” (Elections Canada 2012, 9).